-- Consistent failure to maintain standards of sound scholarship and/or competent teaching; - Willful failure to discharge fundamental obligations as a teacher, colleague, and member of the wider community of scholars; - Gross neglect of established University obligations appropriate to the appointment; - A pattern of continual failure to comply with the policies of the Board, the University, the college or the department, or to carry out specific assignments, when such policies or assignments are reasonable; - A serious violation of or pattern of continual failure to comply with one or more of the faculty behavioral obligations set forth in The Code of Conduct/Standards of Behavior section of the Faculty Handbook, including willful disregard of accepted standards of professional conduct (AAUP Statement of Professional Ethics): - A serious violation of or pattern of continual failure to comply with one or more policies, including but not limited to the Title IX and Sexual Misconduct Policy; Harassment Policy; Equal Opportunity, Non-Discrimination, and Affirmative Action Policy Statement; Consensual Romantic Relationships Policy; Child Abuse Reporting Policy, Code of Ethical Conduct, Scientific Misconduct, Policy on Conflict of Interest/Financial Disclosure in Research and other Sponsored Programs;
+- 1. Consistent failure to maintain standards of sound scholarship and/or competent teaching; - Willful failure to discharge fundamental obligations as a teacher, colleague, and member of the wider community of scholars; - 3.
+Gross neglect of established University obligations appropriate to the appointment; - A pattern of continual failure to comply with the policies of the Board, the University, the college or the department, or to carry out specific assignments, when such policies or assignments are reasonable; - 5.
+A serious violation of or pattern of continual failure to comply with one or more of the faculty behavioral obligations set forth in The Code of Conduct/Standards of Behavior section of the Faculty Handbook, including willful disregard of accepted standards of professional conduct (AAUP Statement of Professional Ethics); - 6.
+A serious violation of or pattern of continual failure to comply with one or more policies, including but not limited to UA's Sexual Misconduct Policy, Harassment Policy, Consensual Romantic Relationships Policy, Child Protection Policy, Code of Ethical Conduct, Scientific Misconduct in Scholarly Activities, Policy on Conflict of Interest/Financial Disclosure in Research and other Sponsored Programs; - 7.
+Falsification of academic credentials or information on one's employment application or other information concerning qualifications for a promotion or a position;

-- Falsification of academic credentials or information on one's employment application or other information concerning qualifications for a promotion or a position; - Dishonesty (fraudulent research, plagiarism, theft or misuse of University property); - Physical or mental incapacitation (when the faculty member no longer can perform the essential functions of the job, with or without reasonable accommodation); Improper use of narcotics or intoxicants that substantially impairs the faculty member's fulfillment of departmental and/or University duties and responsibilities; - Conviction of a serious criminal offense or of any serious crime involving immoral or unethical conduct; - Misrepresentation of criminal history background information; and - Conviction of a crime substantially related to the duties and responsibilities associated with teaching, research, or service, or that impedes professional capacities as a teacher, advisor, or researcher/scholar.
+- 8. Dishonesty (fraudulent research, plagiarism, theft or misuse of University property); - 9.
+Physical or mental incapacitation (when the faculty member no longer can perform the essential functions of the job, with or without reasonable accommodation); - 10.
+Improper use of narcotics or intoxicants that substantially impairs the faculty member's fulfillment of departmental and/or university duties and responsibilities; - 11.
+Conviction of a serious criminal offense or of any serious crime involving immoral or unethical conduct; - 12.
+Misrepresentation of criminal history background information; and - 13.
+Conviction of a crime substantially related to the duties and responsibilities associated with teaching, research, or service, or that impedes professional capacities as a teacher, advisor, or researcher/scholar.